-An unlimited number of green cards are available for immediate relatives whose U.S. citizen relatives petition for them -- applicants can get a green card as soon as they get through the paperwork and application process.
-For more information, see Nolo's articles on Sponsoring a Fiancé or Spouse for a Green Card or Green Cards for Your Family: Sponsorship Rules.
+An unlimited number of green cards are available for immediate relatives whose U.S. citizen relatives petition for them—applicants can get a green card as soon as they get through the paperwork and application process.
+For more information, see Sponsoring a Fiancé or Spouse for a Green Card or Green Cards for Your Family: Sponsorship Rules.

 2. Other Family Members

-Certain family members of U.S. citizens or permanent residents are also eligible for green cards -- but not right away.
-They fall into the "preference categories" listed below, meaning that only a certain number of them will receive green cards each year (480,000).
-The system is first come, first served -- the earlier the U.S. citizen or permanent resident turns in a visa petition, the sooner the immigrant can apply for a green card.
-The waits range from approximately four to 24 years in the family preference categories, which include:
+Certain family members of U.S. citizens or permanent residents are also eligible for green cards—but not right away.
+They fall into the "preference categories" listed below, meaning that only a certain number of them (480,000) will receive green cards each year.
+The system is first come, first served—the earlier the U.S. citizen or permanent resident turns in a visa petition, the sooner the immigrant can apply for a green card.

-Family First Preference.
+Family First Preference ("F1").
 Unmarried adults, age 21 or older, who have at least one U.S. citizen parent.

-Family Second Preference.
-Section 2A: Spouses and unmarried children of a green card holder, so long as the children are younger than age 21.
-Section 2B: Unmarried children age 21 or older of a green card holder.
+Family Second Preference: "F2A:" Spouses and unmarried children of a green card holder, so long as the children are younger than age 21.
+"F2B:" Unmarried children age 21 or older of a green card holder.

-Family Third Preference.
+Family Third Preference ("F3").
 Married people, any age, who have at least one U.S. citizen parent.

-Family Fourth Preference.
+Family Fourth Preference ("F4").
 Sisters and brothers of U.S. citizens, where the citizen is age 21 or older.

-Because of high demand, the waits for people from China, the Dominican Republic, India, Mexico, and the Philippines tend to be particularly long.
-For more information, see Nolo's articles Sponsoring a Fiancé or Spouse for a Green Card or Sponsoring a Family Member for a Green Card.
+Because of high demand, the waits for people from China, India, Mexico, and the Philippines tend to be particularly long.
+For more information, see Sponsoring a Fiancé or Spouse for a Green Card or Sponsoring a Family Member for a Green Card.